 ORDERS AND CONTRACTS

-The ‘School Contract Standing Orders in respect of contracts for the supply of goods, works and services shall be complied with at all times in accordance with the purchasing, tendering and contracting requirements set out in the Scheme for Financing Schools.
+The ‘School Contract Standing Orders’ in respect of contracts for the supply of goods, works and services shall be complied with at all times in accordance with the purchasing, tendering and contracting requirements set out in the Scheme for Financing Schools.
 The ‘School Contract Standing Orders’ are included at Annex D.

 The procedures to be adopted for the invitation, receipt, acceptance and opening of quotations and tenders are detailed within the ‘School Contract Standing Orders’.